conda/conda/docs/source/dev-guide/deep-dive-solvers.md

     (target prefix)
 2. Call the `solve_for_transaction()` method on the instance, which calls `solve_for_diff()`.
 3. Call `solve_final_state()`, which takes some more arguments from the CLI.
-4. Under some circumstances, we can return early (e.g. the packages are already installed)
+4. Under some circumstances, we can return early (e.g. the packages are already installed).
 5. If we didn't return early, we collect all the local variables into a list of `MatchSpec` objects.